rajesh-natarajan-tech/rajesh-natarajan-tech/README.md

 rajesh-natarajan-tech/rajesh-natarajan-tech is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->

+script name: tanzu-jumphost.sh
+which helps to create vsphere pod to ssh to tanzu worker nodes